skupperproject/skupper/cmd/bootstrap/README.md

 ${HOME}/.local/share/skupper/namespaces when it is not set.
 As the root user, namespaces are stored under: /var/lib/skupper/namespaces.

-In case the path (-p) flag is omitted, Skupper will try to process custom resources stored at the input/resources directory of the default namespace, or from the namespace provided through the namespace (-n) flag.
+Skupper will process custom resources stored at the input/resources directory of the default namespace, or from the namespace provided through the namespace (-n) flag.

-If the respective namespace already exists and you want to bootstrap it over, you must provide the force (-f) flag.
-When you do that, the existing Certificate Authorities (CAs) are preserved, so eventual existing incoming links should be able to reconnect.

 To produce a bundle, instead of rendering a site, the bundle strategy (-b) flag must be set to "bundle" or "tarball".

+This action needs the path (-p) flag is provided, that it will be used as the source directory containing the Skupper custom resources to be processed, generating a local Skupper site using the "default" namespace, unless a namespace is set in the custom resources, or if the namespace (-n) flag is provided.

 Usage:
   bootstrap [options...]